threefoldtech/core9/docs/GettingYourFeetWet/AYS.md

 @todo: provide simple examples here that introduce AYS usage

-AYS Service Manager (`ays`) is a standalone command line tool that comes with JumpScale:
+AYS Service Manager (`ays`) is a standalone command line tool that comes with Jumpscale:
 ```
 ays
 ```